Introduction

 The human race developed computers so that it could perform intricate operations, such as calculation and data processing, or simply for entertainment.
 Today, much of the world’s infrastructure runs on computers and it has profoundly changed our lives, mostly for the better.
 Let us discuss some of the characteristics of computers, which make them an essential part of every emerging technology and such a desirable tool in human development.

-- Speed: The computers process data at an extremely fast rate, at millions or billions of instructions per second.
-A computer can perform a huge task in a few seconds that otherwise a normal human being may take days or even years to complete.The speed of a computer is calculated in MHz (Megahertz), that is, one million instructions per second.
-At present, a powerful computer can perform billions of operations in just one second.
+- Speed: Computers process data at incredibly high speeds, executing millions or even billions of instructions per second.
+They can complete tasks in just seconds that would take a human days or even years.
+We measure a computer’s speed in megahertz (MHz), where one MHz equals one million instructions per second.
+Today, powerful computers perform billions of operations every second.

-- Storage Capability: Computers can store large amounts of data and can recall the required information almost instantaneously.
-The main memory of the computer is relatively small and it can hold only a certain amount of data, therefore, the data is stored on secondary storage devices such as magnetic tape or disks.
-Small sections of data can be accessed very quickly from these storage devices and brought into the main memory, as and when required, for processing.
+- Storage Capability: Computers store large amounts of data and recall required information almost instantly.
+Since the main memory holds only a limited amount of data, computers use secondary storage devices such as magnetic tapes or disks to store the rest.
+When needed, the system quickly accesses small sections of data from these storage devices and transfers them into the main memory for processing.

 THINGS TO REMEMBER